 nur_serv.JPG (56128 bytes)

 We believe that each patient is a unique individual who has inherent value and is worthy of respect and dignity and that each patient has specific needs that change.
-We commit ourselves to our patient's needs in the belief it is through caring that people move from illness to health, utilizing their individual capacity for learning and change.
+We commit ourselves to out patient’s needs in the belief it is through caring that people move from illness to health, utilizing their individual capacity for learning and change.

-We believe that the role of the psychiatric nurse is to facilitate holistic individual care toward the goal of optimal physical and mental wellness in a caring, protective, structured environment utilizing the nursing process.
+We believe that the role of the psychiatric nurse is to facilitate holistic individual care toward the goal of optimal physical and mental wellness in a caring protective, structured environment utilizing the nursing process.

 We strive to provide and support a therapeutic milieu where safety is of first concern.
 Activities of daily living are maintained and all patients are encouraged to participate maximally in their own care.
 Patient's rights are clearly defined and supported by all of the staff.